nalves599/bling-bank-sirs-project/REPORT.md

 ###### Non-Repudiation

-By using a DS, the document can be signed with a private key and then verified with the corresponding public key.
+By using a DS and a nonce, the document can be signed with a private key and then verified with the corresponding public key.
-This way, the document can be verified by anyone that has public key, ensuring non-repudiation.
+This way, the document can be verified by anyone who has the public key, ensuring non-repudiation.

 ###### Replay Attacks

 By itself, the Library does not protect against replay attacks.
 This is done by design.
 The Library is meant to be stateless, so it does not keep track of the documents that were already processed.
 It is up to the user of the Library to keep track of the documents that were already processed.
-This issue was discussed with the professor and it was agreed that this was not a issue as long as the verification is done by the third party using the library.
+This issue was discussed with the professor and it was agreed that this was not an issue as long as the verification is done by the third party using the library.
 It was discussed that the CLI tool does not need to protect against replay attacks.
 In the case of the backend, this implementation is done by the backend itself.

 ###### Freshness

-The Library also has the ability to check the freshness of the document.
+The Library also can check the freshness of the document.
 While protecting, it can generate a nonce based on the current time or accept a custom nonce.
 While unprotecting/checking, a custom nonce verification function can be used.
 Allowing for modularity and flexibility.
 It was also discussed with the professor if the CLI should verify the freshness of the document.
-It was not required, but in the backend it was implemented.
+It was not required, but in the backend, it was implemented.

 ##### Document Structure

 With all the properties mentioned above, we can now define how the library will protect the documents.

-Starting by the "outside" layer, we can get two parts: the IV and the protected data.
+Starting with the "outside" layer, we can get two parts: the IV and the protected data.

 Since the IV is not sensitive data, it can be sent in plain text and it can be easily extracted from the protected data, since it has always the same length (16 bytes).